Paying for Long Term Home Care

 Move out or remain at home

-After the Medicare funded hospital and/or rehab stay, the client will return home.
-Modifications can be made to the house in order to make it safer and prevent future falls and injury.
-Decluttering, installing hand rails.
+After the Medicare-funded hospital and/or rehab stay, the client will return home.
+Modifications can be made to the house in order to make it safer and prevent future falls and injuries.
+Decluttering, installing handrails.
 Eliminating rugs that could cause someone to fall.
 Improved lighting.
 Some of the safety equipment will be provided by Medicare.
 They will also leave the hospital with a shopping bag full of medications that have to be managed.

 What we absolutely must avoid is having the caring spouse crack under the strain.
 Even though the spouse will tell everyone that they are doing fine and managing the situation – they might not be.
 The elderly are most afraid of losing their independence.
 They risk losing control of their lives if they can’t take care of themselves.

 If it is all too much and the family cannot get the situation managed then either the client moves out of the house into a community or outside in-home care is brought in.
 In-Home care involves a caregiver visiting for a period of time either every day or every week for a few hours to take care of the client.
 Home Care is expensive but so it moving into a community.
 There are advantages and disadvantages to both

 It is logical that people of a certain age would want to move into a retirement community.
 The facilities can be beautiful.
 There are typically activities and there is socialization.
 All these provide joy and peace for the elderly and their families.
 Moving into a community is a huge step.
 Selling the house, downsizing, changing the neighborhood.
 All of these can be daunting but many people do it and it works well.
 Most people who have made the move believe that it was the best thing.
 In many communities there are different levels of care available so as people age and need more care, they can move from their independent living into assisted living.
 This means that they can live out their lives in this community without having to move again.